gsilva2016/sway.kiosk.demo/README.md

 3. Modify both names DP-1 and DP-2 to match your system
 4. Modify the resolution and refresh rates that you desire
 5. Save changes
-6. Execute: cp config ~/.config/sway/
+6. Execute: cp config ~/.config/sway/ (might not exist and is ok to skip if error occurs)
 7. Execute: cp config /etc/sway
 8. Optional: playback-video-2-indendent-displays.sh expects Gstreamer to be installed already.
 If another video player like VLC is desired open playback-video-2-indendent-displays.sh and modify to use your video player of choice.
 9. Reboot